top of page

 Join NCSS

-I play every Tuesday and Thursday morning in a softball league in North County.
-This is my favorite of all-time of several leagues I've played in.
+I play in a softball league every Tuesday and Thursday morning in North County.
+This is my favorite of all time, of several leagues I've played in.
 I like it because of the low cost and unique format.
 I'd like to invite you to join us.
 Want to try it out?

 North County Senior Softball League-Competitive Division (NCSS)